Astrophysical Tests of Dark Matter Self-Interactions: Physical Effects in Galaxies and Clusters

 \subsubsection{Degeneracies with novel dark matter or gravitational physics}

 Besides baryonic effects, the redistribution of dynamical mass in SIDM could be mimicked by other types of DM interaction, or by modified gravity.
 By giving the DM particle a thermal energy, warm DM models reduce the clustering on small scales as well as lower the amplitude of the mass function at the dwarf scale by inhibiting the collapse of small halos \cite{Bode_WDM}.
-Fuzzy and Bose-Einstein condensate (e.g. axion) DM, and other scalar field models, can also effectively lead to core formation, and would, like warm DM, reduce the amount of substructure \cite{Bernal, Hu_FuzzyDM}.
-However, the particle mass required to form cores of the correct density is at odds with the mass required to have enough substructure in many fuzzy DM models \cite{hayashi2021}.
 Interactions between DM and baryons could also significantly alter halo density profiles~\cite{Khoury_2,Khoury_1}.
-The suppression of small-scale power these models imply is likely the best means to break their degeneracies with SIDM, which in the canonical case would not alter the halo mass function (though see \S\ref{sect:LSS}). \red{Small-scale power may be effectively probed using the Lyman-$\alpha$ forest, which has been used to constrain both the temperature and fuzziness of DM \cite{lya1, lya2, lya3}.
-Fuzzy DM also generates unique signatures such as interference patterns which heat stellar orbits and alter stellar streams and lensing \cite{interference_1, interference_2, interference_3}, and presents more complex dynamical friction behaviour than CDM \cite{df1, df2}.}
+The suppression of small-scale power these models imply is likely the best means to break their degeneracies with SIDM, which in the canonical case would not alter the halo mass function (though see \S\ref{sect:LSS}).
+Small-scale power may be effectively probed using the Lyman-$\alpha$ forest, which has been used to constrain the temperature of DM \cite{lya1, lya2}.